Jef7/EInvoice-Homex/README.md

 				Left(c.vatnum,1)				<>	'0'	AND
 				c.vatnum LIKE '[0-9]%'
 				THEN	'4'		-- nite

 			WHEN
-				Left(c.vatnum,1)				=	'0'
-				THEN	'97'	--ERROR: CEROS AL INICIO

-			WHEN
 				Len(REPLACE(c.vatnum,'-',''))	=	0
 				THEN	'98'	-- Error: sin cedula

-			WHEN
-				Len(REPLACE(c.vatnum,'-',''))	<	9	AND
-				Len(REPLACE(c.vatnum,'-',''))	<>	0	AND
-				Left(c.vatnum,1) LIKE '[0-9]%'
-				THEN	'99'	-- Error: faltan ceros

 			ELSE		'10'	-- Exranjero
 		END as 'IDTYPE'

-  FROM DIRPARTYTABLE A, CUSTTABLE C,   RETAILCUSTTABLE B
+  FROM DIRPARTYTABLE A, CUSTTABLE C
-	WHERE A.PARTYNUMBER		= B.ACCOUNTNUM
+	WHERE A.PARTYNUMBER		= C.ACCOUNTNUM
-		AND  B.ACCOUNTNUM	= C.ACCOUNTNUM
-		AND  B.DATAAREAID	= C.DATAAREAID
-		AND B.DATAAREAID	='FMCM'
+		AND C.DATAAREAID	='FMCM'
 )

 GO